pulp/oci_env/README.md

     ./compose up
     ```

-    The ./compose script accepts all the same arguments as `podamn-compose` or `docker-compose`
+    The ./compose script accepts all the same arguments as `podman-compose` or `docker-compose`

     By default the API will be served from http://localhost:5001/pulp/api/v3/.
 You can login with `admin`/`password` by default.
     The api will reload anytime changes are made to any of the `DEV_SOURCE_PATH` projects.